StatCan/terraform-kubernetes-istio-operator/README.md

 ## Migrating to v2+
 There are 4 major changes in v2.0.0:
  - Labels on the namespace are no longer being set by the module (see [Namespace Label Requirements](#namespace-label-requirements))
- - Use of the `kubernetes_manifest` to deploy CRDs instead of `kubectl` via the `null_resource`
+ - Use of a Helm chart to deploy CRDs via `helm_release` resource instead of `kubectl` via the `null_resource`
+    Note: the terraform-provider-kubernetes `kubernetes_manifest` was attempted to be used, however, in its current beta state it has difficulties reconciling resources and is still in beta.
  - Extracting the deployment of the **IstioOperator** manifest to allow for multiple IstioOperator configuration (important for Canary deployments)
- - Change of the `istio_namespace` variable to `watch_namespaces` for configurations that are more contextualized to the operator
+ - Change of the `istio_namespace` variable to `watch_namespaces` for configurations that are more contextualized to the operator.
+  This allows for the IstioOperator manifest to be deployed and actioned by the controller in these namespaces.

-To prevent some destructive changes from happening, the following commands will need to be run:
+To ensure the , the following commands will need to be run:
 ```bash
 module_name=istio_operator; # The label used for the module.
 Change based on your usage.
 namespace=istio-operator; # Value entered as namespace in module < v2.0.0